EdgeApp/edge-server-tools/docs/couch-setup.md

 ### makeMangoIndex

 Use this function to create Mango index design documents.
-The first parameter is the name of the view (CouchDB doesn't really use this anywhere), and the second parameter is an array of properties to index over, using CouchDB's "sort syntax".
+The first parameter is the name of the view (CouchDB doesn't really use this anywhere), and the second parameter is an array of properties to index over, using CouchDB's [sort syntax](https://docs.couchdb.org/en/stable/api/database/find.html#sort-syntax).

 ```js
 makeMangoIndex('createdByDate', ['created', 'date'])